tosin2013/openshift-4-deployment-notes/aro/README.md

   az provider register -n Microsoft.Subscription --wait
 ```

-### Azure Regions & Locations
+### 1.3.
+Set Azure Region/Location

-Before begining you will need to decide which Azure Regional Location you want to deploy the ARO cluster to - list the Region Codes with the following command in the Azure Cloud Shell:
+Before beginning you will need to decide which Azure Regional Location you want to deploy the ARO cluster to - list the Region Codes with the following command in the Azure Cloud Shell:

 ```bash
 ## List the available location codes